The crushing weight of China’s debt burden on Eurasia

 Mongolia

 Back in 2017, the IMF approved a $5.5bn bailout package for Mongolia that included a three-year extension to a RMB15bn swap agreement with the People’s Bank of China.
 Three years later, at the start of the pandemic, Mongolia was seen as very vulnerable as a resource-dependent economy whose supply chains and markets had been disrupted.
-Mongolia received more than $500mn in COVID-19 relief in 2020, of which $326mn was via foreign loans.
+Mongolia received more than $500mn in coronavirus (COVID-19) relief in 2020, of which $326mn was via foreign loans.
 This pushed public debt towards 70% of GDP.
 Total public and private debt has reached nearly 300% of economic output.

 Overall, the country weathered the pandemic better than expected, and did not slide into default.
-Rating agency Moody’s, noted in March that Mongolia’s external vulnerabilities declined due to the faster than expected recovery in mining exports.
+Rating agency Moody’s noted in March that Mongolia’s external vulnerabilities declined due to the faster than expected recovery in mining exports.
 Fitch forecasts Mongolia's economy to rebound by 5.0% in 2021, following a contraction of 5.4% in 2020.
-Growth of 15.5% y/y was reported in 1Q21, due in large part to strong export performance.
+Growth of 15.5% year on year was reported in 1Q21, due in large part to strong export performance.

 The rating agency Moody’s lifted Mongolia's outlook to stable from negative, affirming its B3 rating, which, it said, reflected its view that liquidity risks and external pressures had stabilised.

-“Higher government borrowing requirements resulting from sizable stimulus in 2020 were financed primarily through a combination of concessional sources and a drawdown on fiscal reserves, thus relieving liquidity pressures.
+“Higher government borrowing requirements resulting from sizeable stimulus in 2020 were financed primarily through a combination of concessional sources and a drawdown on fiscal reserves, thus relieving liquidity pressures.
 Recent refinancing has also reduced upcoming maturities in 2021 and 2022,” according to Moody’s.
-The refinancing, which took place in September 2020, “resulted in a substantial reduction of obligations due in 2021 and part of 2022” rating agencies said “resulted in a substantial reduction of obligations due in 2021 and part of 2022".
+The refinancing, which took place in September 2020, “resulted in a substantial reduction of obligations due in 2021 and part of 2022,” rating agencies said.

-According to Moody’s “Apart from the $133mn remaining maturity in 2021 (post the debt-refinancing), Mongolia's upcoming refinancing needs include about $800mn due in 2022 and 2023 each, and $600mn in 2024.
+According to Moody’s, “Apart from the $133mn remaining maturity in 2021 (post the debt-refinancing), Mongolia's upcoming refinancing needs include about $800mn due in 2022 and 2023 each, and $600mn in 2024.
 At these levels, Mongolia's debt maturities are not substantial compared with peers.”

 Fellow rating agency Fitch forecasts general government debt will edge down by 2pp to 74% of GDP by end-2021, and in the medium term, public debt will go on “modest downward trajectory”.

 “The sovereign faces no marketable external bond maturities until December 2022.
-Foreign-currency reserves stood at a record high of $4.8bn at end-1Q21.
+Foreign currency reserves stood at a record high of $4.8bn at end-1Q21.
 Fitch forecasts FX reserves will rise to $5bn by end-2021, equivalent to 5.6x current-external payments, and against approximately $3.2bn in sovereign external debt maturities over 2022-2024.”

 Montenegro